 Today, an increasing number of marine model organisms, both unicellular and multicellular, are being used in holobiont research (Figure 1), often with different emphasis and levels of experimental control, but altogether covering a large range of scientific topics.
 Here, we provide several illustrative examples of this diversity and some of the insights they have provided.

 Environmental or “semi-controlled” models, i.e. holobiont systems in which microbiome composition is not or only partially controlled: radiolarians and foraminiferans (both heterotrophic protist dwellers harboring endosymbiotic microalgae) are emerging as ecological models for unicellular photosymbiosis due to their ubiquitous presence in the world’s oceans (Decelle et al. 2015; Not et al. 2016).
-(Hollants et al. 2013)The discovery of deep-sea hydrothermal vents revealed symbioses of animals with chemosynthetic bacteria that have later been found in many other marine ecosystems (Dubilier et al. 2008; Rubin-Blum et al. 2019) and frequently exhibit high levels of metabolic and taxonomic diversity (Duperron et al. 2008; Petersen et al. 2016; Ponnudurai et al. 2017).
+The siphonous green alga Bryopsis is an example of a model that harbors heterotrophic endosymbiotic bacteria, some of which exhibit patterns of co-evolution with their hosts (Hollants et al. 2013).
+The discovery of deep-sea hydrothermal vents revealed symbioses of animals with chemosynthetic bacteria that have later been found in many other marine ecosystems (Dubilier et al. 2008; Rubin-Blum et al. 2019) and frequently exhibit high levels of metabolic and taxonomic diversity (Duperron et al. 2008; Petersen et al. 2016; Ponnudurai et al. 2017).
 The cosmopolitan haptophyte Emiliania huxleyi, promoted by associated bacteria (Seyedsayamdost et al. 2011; Segev et al. 2016), produces key intermediates in the carbon and sulfur biogeochemical cycles, making it an important model phytoplankton species.

 Controlled bi- or trilateral associations: Only a few models, covering a small part of the overall marine biodiversity, are currently being cultivated ex-situ and can be used in fully controlled experiments, where they can be cultured aposymbiotically.
 The flatworm Symsagittifera (= Convoluta) roscoffensis (Arboleda et al. 2018), the sea anemone Exaiptasia (Baumgarten et al. 2015; Wolfowicz et al. 2016), the upside-down jellyfish Cassiopea (Ohdera et al. 2018), and their respective intracellular green and dinoflagellate algae have, in addition to corals, become models for fundamental research on evolution of metazoan-algal photosymbiosis.
 In particular, Exaiptasia has been used to explore photobiology disruption and restoration of cnidarian symbioses (Lehnert et al. 2012).
 The Vibrio-squid model provides insights into the effect of microbiota on animal development, circadian rhythms, and immune systems (McFall-Ngai 2014).
 The unicellular green alga Ostreococcus, an important marine primary producer, has been shown to exchange vitamins with specific associated bacteria (Cooper et al. 2019).
 The green macroalga Ulva mutabilis has enabled the exploration of bacteria-mediated growth and morphogenesis including the identification of original chemical interactions in the holobiont (Wichard 2015; Kessler et al. 2018).
 Although the culture conditions in these highly-controlled model systems differ from the natural environment, these systems are essential to gain elementary mechanistic understanding of the functioning, the roles, and the evolution of marine holobionts.

-Marine holobionts as drivers of ecological processes
+The influence of marine holobionts on ecological processes

 Work on model systems has demonstrated that motile and macroscopic marine holobionts can act as dissemination vectors for geographically restricted microbial taxa.
 Pelagic mollusks or vertebrates are textbook examples of high dispersal capacity organisms (e.g. against currents and through stratified water layers).
 It has been estimated that fish and marine mammals may enhance the original dispersion rate of their microbiota by a factor of 200 to 200,000 (Troussellier et al. 2017) and marine birds may even act as bio-vectors across ecosystem boundaries (Bouchard Marmen et al. 2017).
 This host-driven dispersal of microbes can include non-native or invasive species as well as pathogens (Troussellier et al. 2017).